There are several kinds of monitoring that you will need to have in place for any application:

 Once you’ve created alert conditions, ensure that they’re actually working.
 It helps if you have errors or performance problems that you can trigger on demand; if the production environment is already live to the public then you might need to push a test branch to staging and try your conditions there.
 Also, when testing conditions, make sure to limit their notifications to only go to you, or you’ll need to warn everyone in advance.

 You will want to know if your site goes down.
-Options:
+Options (as of 1/20):

-- New Relic Synthetics.
-(Here’s a walkthrough for setting up a simple ping with Synthetics, testing it and connecting it notification channels).
+- New Relic Synthetics. -(Here’s a walkthrough for setting up a simple ping with Synthetics, testing it and connecting it notification channels).
 In order to use this service you will need to consult with #acquisitions in slack, in order to apply funds to make a call on TTS’s existing New Relic procurement for this service.